RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 1. I can represent an integer in base 2, 8, 10, and 16 including negative integers in base 2.
 2. (**CORE**) I can add, subtract, multiply, and divide numbers in base 2.
-3. (**CORE**) Given a conditional statement, I state its hypothesis, conclusion, negation, converse, inverse, and contrapositive.
+3. (**CORE**) Given a conditional statement, I can state its hypothesis, conclusion, negation, converse, inverse, and contrapositive.
 4. I can construct a truth table for propositions involving 2, 3, or 4 statements.
 5. I can use a truth table to decide if a statement is a tautology or contradiction, or to determine if two statements are logically equivalent.
-7. I can determine the truth value of a predicate at a specific input, and given a quantified predicate I can state its negation and its truth value.
+6. I can determine the truth value of a predicate at a specific input, and given a quantified predicate I can state its negation and its truth value.
-8. (**CORE**) I can write a set using roster and set-builder notation.
+7. (**CORE**) I can write a set using roster and set-builder notation.
-9.  (**CORE**) I can find the cardinality, power set, and complement of a set; and I can find the intersection, union, difference, and Cartesian product of two sets.
+8.  (**CORE**) I can find the cardinality, power set, and complement of a set; and I can find the intersection, union, difference, and Cartesian product of two sets.
-10. I can determine if a mapping is a function; identify the domain, range, and codomain of a function; and determine the image of a specific input.
+9. I can determine if a mapping is a function; identify the domain, range, and codomain of a function; and determine the image of a specific input.
-11. I can determine if a function is injective, surjective, and/or bijective.
+10. I can determine if a function is injective, surjective, and/or bijective.
-12. I can determine the values of an inverse function and the composition of two functions.
+11. I can determine the values of an inverse function and the composition of two functions.
-13. I can compute values of the functions `FLOOR`, `CEIL`, `DIV`, `%` (`MOD`), and `!` (`FACT`).
+12. I can compute values of the functions `FLOOR`, `CEIL`, `DIV`, `%` (`MOD`), and `!` (`FACT`).
-14. (**CORE**) I can apply the Additive and Multiplicative Principles and the Principle of Inclusion/Exclusion to formulate and solve basic combinatorics problems.
+13. (**CORE**) I can apply the Additive and Multiplicative Principles and the Principle of Inclusion/Exclusion to formulate and solve basic combinatorics problems.
-15. (**CORE**) I can compute a binomial coefficient and apply the binomial coefficient to solve basic combinatorics problems.
+14. (**CORE**) I can compute a binomial coefficient and apply the binomial coefficient to solve basic combinatorics problems.
-16. I can determine the number of permutations of a set of objects and the number of $k$-permutations from a set of $n$ objects.
+15. I can determine the number of permutations of a set of objects and the number of $k$-permutations from a set of $n$ objects.
-17. I can use the "dots and dividers" method to count the number of ways to distribute objects among a group.
+16. I can use the "dots and dividers" method to count the number of ways to distribute objects among a group.
-18. (**CORE**) I can generate several values of a sequence given either a closed-form or recursive definition.
+17. (**CORE**) I can generate several values of a sequence given either a closed-form or recursive definition.
-19. I can use "sigma" and "pi" notation to find the sum and product of a sequence of numbers.
+18. I can use "sigma" and "pi" notation to find the sum and product of a sequence of numbers.
-20. I can find closed form and recursive definitions for arithmetic and geometric sequences.
+19. I can find closed form and recursive definitions for arithmetic and geometric sequences.
-21. I can solve a second-order linear homogeneous recurrence relation using the characteristic root method.
+20. I can solve a second-order linear homogeneous recurrence relation using the characteristic root method.
-22. (**CORE**) Given a statement to be proven by mathematical induction, I can identify the predicate, prove the base case, state the inductive hypothesis, and sketch a proof.
+21. (**CORE**) Given a statement to be proven by mathematical induction, I can identify the predicate, prove the base case, state the inductive hypothesis, and sketch a proof.

 ## Appendix B: Class Calendar